Particular/docs.particular.net/servicecontrol/audit-instances/deployment/powershell.md

 redirects:
  - servicecontrol/audit-instances/installation-powershell
 ---

-Using PowerShell, deploy the [ServiceControl Error instance](/servicecontrol/servicecontrol-instances/deployment/powershell.md) first, then deploy the ServiceControl Audit instance.

-include: installation-powershell-module
+include: powershell-module-installation

-## ServiceControl Audit instance Cmdlets and Aliases
+## Audit instance Cmdlets and Aliases

 The following cmdlets and aliases are provided by the ServiceControl Management PowerShell module for managing Audit instances.